sgtcaze/NametagEdit/README.md

 # Incompatible Plugins
 ✖ Any plugin that creates NPCs that share the same username as players who have 'NametagEdit' nametags

-## HELP!
-My nametags are not displaying!
-Click [here](documentation/Support.creole) for common mistakes and proposed fixes.